-Quin Houff is a 19-year-old driver from Weyers Cave, Virginia, currently competing in the NASCAR Xfinity Series.
-He has a history of winning in the CARS Super Late Model Tour and was a contender for the win in his ARCA Racing Series debut at Daytona in February 2017.
+Quin Houff is a 19-year-old driver from Weyers Cave, Virginia, currently competing in the ARCA Racing Series and the NASCAR Xfinity Series.
+He has a history of winning in the CARS Super Late Model Tour and has been an ARCA contender since his debut race at Daytona in 2018.
 More about Quin…

 Pre-Race Notes: Quin Houff / Iowa Speedway – NASCAR Xfinity Series